What time does the Savannah Marshall versus Claressa Shields fight start and how can I watch it?

-Hartlepool's Savannah Marshall versus Claressa Shields: What time does 'the biggest fight in women's boxing ever' start and how to watch it?
+Hartlepool's Savannah Marshall versus Claressa Shields: What time does the fight begin and what TV channels is it on?

 Hartlepool’s world boxing champion Savannah Marshall takes on her arch rival Claressa Shields this weekend in a landmark bout.